-Financial information is provided in the Corporation's consolidated annual financial statements and management's discussion and analysis for the financial year ended December 31, 2020.
+Financial information is provided in the Corporation's consolidated annual financial statements and management's discussion and analysis for the financial year ended December 31, 2021.

-Shareholder Proposals for the 2022 Annual Meeting
+Shareholder Proposals for the 2023 Annual Meeting

-The final date by which the Corporation must receive Shareholder proposals for the annual meeting of Shareholders of the Corporation to be held in 2022 is February 17, 2022.
+Pursuant to amendments to the Canada Business Corporations Act applicable to meetings after August 31, 2022, Shareholder proposals for the annual meeting of Shareholders of the Corporation to be held in 2023 must be submitted to the Corporation between 90 and 150 days before the anniversary date of the previous annual meeting (i.e., June 28, 2023).
+The result is a deadline of March 30, 2023.
 All proposals should be sent by registered mail to 3400 - 350 7th Avenue SW, Calgary, Alberta, T2P 3N9.